-Digital Health is an umbrella term for healthcare being provided or enhanced through the use digital technology, and covers everything from telediagnostics, wearable medical devices, use of mobile software and applications, machine learning and artificial intelligence (AI).
+Digital health is an umbrella term for healthcare being provided or enhanced through the use of digital technology, and covers everything from telediagnostics, wearable medical devices, use of mobile software and applications, machine learning and artificial intelligence (AI).

 This is a rapid growth area in the life sciences sector.
 There is considerable investment in this space as well as M&A activity.
-Legal activity we have been involved in this area includes transactions between digital technology companies and healthcare providers, advice on liability issues associated with development of mobile and other software applications, and advice under privacy law associated with digital health provision.
+Legal aspects we have been involved with in this area include transactions between digital technology companies and healthcare providers, advice on liability issues associated with the development of mobile and other software applications, and advice under privacy law associated with digital health provision.

-What issues arise in the use and protection of sensitive personal data relating to healthcare provision in the digital age?
-To what extent will ‘big data’ issues lead dominance that can be exploited by those with first-mover advantage?
+What issues arise in respect of the use and protection of sensitive personal data relating to healthcare provision in the digital age?
+To what extent will “big data” issues lead to dominance that can be exploited by those with first-mover advantage?

-What is the correct treatment of liabilities in peer-to-peer technologies in a digital space, and what is the impact of removing the healthcare ‘expert’ from health treatment?
+What is the correct treatment of liabilities in peer-to-peer technologies within a digital space, and what is the impact of removing the healthcare “expert” from health treatment?

 Industry expansion and consolidation